Topology and Dynamics of the Contracting Boundary of Cocompact CAT(0) Spaces: Introduction

 \item $X$ is $\delta$-hyperbolic. \item $\partial_cX$ is compact. \item $\partial_cX$ is locally compact. \item $\partial_cX$ is metrizable.

 \end{sublemmas}

 \end{reptheorem}

-A generalization of the contracting boundary for proper metric spaces, called the Morse boundary, was introduced by Cordes in \cite{Co15}.
+A generalization of the contracting boundary for proper geodesic metric spaces, called the Morse boundary, was introduced by Cordes in \cite{Co15}.
 It would be interesting to see if any of these results hold true in that more general setting.
-In particular, it seems like many of the necessary pieces are already known for an analogue of theorem \ref{thm:characterizationofhyperbolicity} for the Morse boundary \cite{Co15,F15}.
+In particular, it seems like many of the necessary pieces are already known for an analogue of Theorem~\ref{thm:characterizationofhyperbolicity} for the Morse boundary in some restricted cases \cite{Co15,F15}.